vertica/spark-connector/functional-tests/README.md

 ### Starting Functional Tests

-To execute the default functional tests, use `sbt run` from the command line.

-By default, a set of functional test suites will be executed, but you can specify arguments to modify you test run.
-For more details, use `sbt run -h`.
+To execute the default functional tests, start the `sbt` server from the command line.
+Enter `run` to execute the default test suites.
+You can specify arguments to modify you test run.
+For more details, use `run -h`.

-As an example, to include large data tests into the run, use `sbt run -l`.

-Using `sbt -s ComplexTypeTests` will only execute ComplexTypeTests.
+As an example, to include large data tests into the run, use `run -l`.
+Using `run -s ComplexTypeTests` will only execute ComplexTypeTests.

 To run a specific test in a suite, use option `-t` to specify a test name.
-For example `sbt -s ComplexTypeTests -t "<test-name-here>"` will execute the specified tests in the suite.
+For example `run -s ComplexTypeTests -t "<test-name-here>"` will execute the specified tests in the suite.
 Note that option `-t` has to be used with option `-s`.

 ### Using S3:
 Set the appropriate S3-credentials in the application.conf file.
 Refer to the following connector options on the project's [README](https://github.com/vertica/spark-connector#readme):